peeyushanand2/JanhitMeJankari/README.md

-# This is our new project JanhitMejankari
+# This is our new Repository JanhitMejankari
-# Will do all neccessory development for Interview
+# Will do all necessary development for the Interview
-# Practice for programs  and api and deployment to cloud.
+# Practice for programs  and API and deployment to the cloud.